Skip to main content

 Making a Lost Wages Claim

-You're driving home after a long day at work, when the driver behind you carelessly crashes into your vehicle.
-Your car is totaled, and you're unable to move your right leg, which turns out to be fractured.
+You're driving home after a long day at work when the driver behind you carelessly crashes into your vehicle.
+Your car is a total loss, and you're unable to move your right leg, which is broken.
 Due to your broken leg, you're forced to miss work for several weeks without pay.
 These unforeseen injuries and their resulting financial burdens can be devastating.

-If you have sustained injuries and missed work due to a car accident, you may be able to obtain compensation for the wages you lost.
+If you have injuries and missed work due to a car accident, you may be able to get compensation for the wages you lost.
 Read on to find out how to make a lost wages claim.

 What Are Lost Wages?